chalatz/excursions/pages/tours/wine-tours.md

 From the cruise ship dock/pier we drive up the hillside to **Monte Smith**, **Acropolis of Rhodes City**, for a panoramic view of the city.
 (Stop Visit Photos)

 We will also view the north point of the island where the **Mediterranean Sea** (east coast) and the **Aegean Sea** (west coast) meet.

+{% include partials/content-gallery.html the_gallery= page.itinerary.galleries.new_town %}

+### THE JOURNEY TO SOUTH WEST

+The drive continues 55 kilometres / 37 miles, from the north east to the south west coast, using an inland route.
+The road passes through villages and densely wooded areas.

+### WINE FACTORY ESTATE OF ANASTASIA

+On the way we stop near the Valley of the Butterflies at the small **Wine factory Estate of Anastasia Triantafillou** where they make high quality **Organic Wines** from the local white Athiri grape and the red Mandilari grape as well as **Cabernet Sauvignon, Merlot, Grenache Rouge** and **Moschatel**.
+They have a limited supply but you can sample their wines (free tasting), usually they offer you village bread with olive oil.
+You can also have a free olive oil tasting and honey tasting.
+You can get pictures of the ageing facilities as well.
+(Stop Visit Taste Photos)

+{% include partials/content-gallery.html the_gallery= page.itinerary.galleries.anastasia %}